-21.2.
+23.2.
 C2 Pin Sharing

 The C2 protocol allows the C2 pins to be shared with user functions so that in-system debugging and Flash programming functions may be performed.
 This is possible because C2 communication is typically performed when the device is in the halt state, where all on-chip peripherals and user software are stalled.
-In this halted state, the C2 interface can safely 'borrow' the C2CK (/RST) and C2D (P3.0) pins.
+In this halted state, the C2 interface can safely 'borrow' the C2CK (RST) and C2D (P3.0) pins.
+Note that the C2D pin is shared on the 32-pin packages only (C8051F342/3/6/7/9/A/B).
 In most applications, external resistors are required to isolate C2 interface traffic from the user application.
-A typical isolation configuration is shown in Figure 21.1.
+A typical isolation configuration is shown in Figure 23.1.

-Figure 21.1.
+Figure 23.1.
 Typical C2 Pin Sharing

-The configuration in Figure 21.1 assumes the following:
+The configuration in Figure 23.1 assumes the following:

 - 1. The user input (b) cannot change state while the target device is halted. - 2.
-The /RST pin on the target device is used as an input only.
+The RST pin on the target device is used as an input only.